Drops Language App Review: Dripping with Potential or Running Dry?

 Final Thoughts

-Drops is an all-around fun and interesting app.
-Over a span of a few days, I truly enjoyed whizzing through the beautifully formatted exercises and learning all sorts of Japanese words.
+Over a few days, I truly enjoyed whizzing through the beautifully formatted exercises and learning all sorts of Japanese words.
 The way the app has been designed makes using it such a pleasant and comfy experience.

 However, Drops simply won’t do as a stand-alone language learning resource.

-Therefore, Drops works best as a supplemental resource that’s paired with more substantial and comprehensive ones.
+Therefore, Drops works best as a supplemental resource paired with more substantial and comprehensive ones, and is worth downloading for free.